-- Back on shore, open the app and use the Remote screen to test Left, Right, Prop Thrust to 80% to ensure nothing broke while towing or pulling the Bot out of the water.
+- Back on shore, open the app and use the Remote screen to test Left, Right, Prop Thrust to 80% (turn and hold motor head to direct prop away from hull) to ensure nothing broke while towing or pulling the Bot out of the water.

 - In saltwater, rinse the Bot with fresh water after every use.